braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/nested_object_support.md

 ### Campaign Triggering

-Campaign triggering is supported for object custom event properties only.
-To use these properties to trigger a campaign, select your custom event, and add a __Nested Object Property__ filter.
+To use these properties to trigger a campaign, select your custom event or purchase, and add a __Nested Property__ filter.

 {% tabs %}
 {% tab Music Example %}